The Inter Faith Service has traditionally been an integral part of the

 serves as advisor to Jack Harrison, the coordinator of this event.

-Following the Inter Faith Service will be the Wreath Laying Ceremony
+Following the Inter Faith Service will be the Wreath

-men and women who gave their lives for our country.
-The Grand Marshal
+wisdom and a prayer for those men and women who gave their lives for

-will place the wreath.
-As we remember those who have served their country
+our country.
+The Grand Marshal will place the wreath.
+As we remember

-to preserve our freedom, may we also reaffirm our faith in God through
+also reaffirm our faith in God through whom freedom is possible.

 |